BarriF13/Barri_CV/README.md

 - All product - print or digital- follow the same branding prototype.

-Also as a freelancer, I was always challenged to :
+Also as a freelancer, I was always challenged to:
-- work with limited budgets for individual or freelance clients and still deliver market standard quality products.
+- Work with limited budgets for individual or freelance clients and still deliver market standard quality products.
 - Co-operate with different teams such as photographers, and making sure we are following the same goals.
 - Finding smart solutions for any technical or financial obstacle.